 In the Herceg Novi Blitz in 1970 (certainly the strongest five-minute tournament ever held to that date), overwhelmingly dominated by Bobby Fischer, Korchnoi who was the only player to beat him, loosing the other game in a double round robin format, finally clear third (half a point to Tal, ahead of Petrosian, Bronstein, Hort, Smyslov, Reshevsky, etc.).
 It lasted more than a decade to the next big international five-minute event, again at the same venue, Herceg Novi Blitz in 1983, Korchnoi was clear second behind only Garry Kasparov, one point ahead of Tal as third, Ljubojevic, Timman, Spassky, Larsen, etc. in a double round robin.

-In the USSR (led by Kasparov) vs. Rest of the World (led by Korchnoi, Speelman, Ljubojević and Portisch) Rapid in 1988 at Madrid, eight rounds, Scheveningen system, time control of 25 minutes per game, Viktor Korchnoi, though by far the oldest competitor in the field (18 years to Alexander Beliavsky), achieved the best individual ELO performance of all players!
+At USSR (led by Kasparov) vs. Rest of the World (led by Korchnoi, Speelman, Ljubojević and Portisch) Rapid in 1988 at Madrid, eight rounds, Scheveningen system, time control of 25 minutes per game, Viktor Korchnoi, though the oldest in the field, achieved the best individual ElO performance of all players!

 Kasparov, Korchnoi (both unbeaten +3=5), and Mikhail Gurevich (+4=3-1) scored the best individual point / percentage result, followed by Chernin 5, Portisch, Andersson, Dolmatov 4.5, Beljavsky 4, Ljubojević, Hjartarson, Nogueiras 3.5, etc. USSR beat Rest of the World narrowly by 32.5:31.5.
 The event was a charity one: the organizers donated 18.5 million pesetas (ca. $160,000) to the UNICEF Childcare Aid Fund (source: http://www.olimpbase.org/1988g/1988in.html)